UstadMobile/kwik/readme.md

 Kwik is both a library that can be used in any Java application to set up and use a QUIC connection, and a (sample) command line client that can be used to experiment with the QUIC protocol.

-To run the sample client, execute the `kwik.sh` script or `java -jar build/libs/kwik.jar`.
+To run the sample client, execute `./gradlew run --args="<args>"` or build the distribution zip using `./gradlew distZip` and use the zip from `build/distributions/kwik.zip`.

 Usage of the sample client: